 Whichever trek you chose, you will have to deal with at least two of those organizations but quite often all three.
-Here are the camping sites from west to east so you can see which campsites belong to which organization (prices are below the map per person for season 2017/2018; don’t worry about the exchange rate, if you are a foreigner you will need to pay in USD):
+Here are the camping sites from west to east so you can see which campsites belong to which organization (prices are below the map per person for season 2017/2018; don’t worry about the exchange rate, if you are a foreigner and booking online you will need to pay in USD):

 Grey – Vertice – 5000 CLP (8USD)

 Los Cuernos – Fantastico Sur, 48000 CLP (97USD) with mandatory full board